MohamedAlmaasarawy/Solar-Panel-Water-Pump/README.md

 # Solar Panel Light Tracker

 An Arduino-based solar panel positioning system that uses four LDRs and two servos to continuously orient a solar panel toward the brightest light source.
-Also measures panel input voltage and load current, and allows LED control via serial commands.
+We also built an application to track the voltage and current (amps) in the circuit.
+Additionally, the system measures panel input voltage and load current, and allows LED control via serial commands.

 ---